jsaintro/publicnotes/3dprinting/Bed Probes/LJ8A3-2-Z-BX-5V Inductive.md.md

 # Mechanical Placement
 1. Lower extruder till it touches paper in 0.1mm increments
 2. Raise extruder .1mm
-3. put the thickness of 2 small zip
+3. put the thickness of 2 small zip ties under probe and drop probe till it touches zip ties
 4. See if sensor has triggered with M119 (Z endtop triggered)
-5. If not then rotate sensor 1/4 and check M119 repeat till triggered
-6. Repeat steps 1 till sensor triggers
+6. Raise in .1 mm increments until the prob stops triggering
 7. Remove a couple of slips of paper and faster there

 # Test sensor functionality